This Post was updated on May 3, 2017 with additional information and resources.

-CRISPR technology has made it easier than ever both to make specific DNA sequence changes to the genome and to perform genome-wide functional screens to identify genes involved in a phenotype of interest.
-This blog post will discuss the differences between these approaches, as well as provide updates on how best to design gRNAs for your experiments.
-You can also find validated gRNAs for your next experiment in our Validated gRNA Sequence Datatable.
+CRISPR technology has made it easier than ever both to engineer specific DNA edits and to perform functional screens to identify genes involved in a phenotype of interest.
+This blog post will discuss differences between these approaches, as well as provide updates on how best to design gRNAs.
+You can also find validated gRNAs for your next experiment in Addgene's Validated gRNA Sequence Datatable.

 Important Considerations Before You Start an Experiment with CRISPR

 The hammer, the jigsaw, and the wrench are all great tools, but which one you use, of course, depends on what you are trying to do – there’s no “best” tool among them.
 While this seems obvious, it is important to remember that the same is true when designing gRNAs for using CRISPR technology – the “best” gRNA depends an awful lot on what you are trying to do: gene knockout, a specific base edit, or modulation of gene expression.